 Honors and awards with years when they were received.

-Select peer-reviewed publications – list only published work or manuscripts in press authored after completion of graduate studies.
+All peer-reviewed publications from independent career.
+List only published work or manuscripts in press.
+Do not include manuscripts that are submitted or in preparation, or those published during graduate or postdoctoral studies.
 Conference abstracts and proceedings should only be included if they are the primary way of disseminating new results in the nominee’s field, such as in computer science and mathematics.

 Select patents and patent applications, with years.